• Skip to primary navigation

 I had leftover green sanding sugar from the King Cake Pancakes-which was actually left over from Christmas!
 Score!
 Triple use from one ingredient!

-I'll be making these again for the Holidays.
+I'll be making these Oreo truffles with cream cheese again for the Holidays.
 By then, I will have stocked up on green sanding sugar from the St. Patrick's Day clearance rack!
 See how that works?

 Crush 20 Mint Oreo cookies in the food processor until they are fine crumbs